List of The Archers characters: The Archer family

 Josh Archer, played by Angus Imrie, made his first appearance during the episode broadcast on 13 September 1997.
 He was originally played by Cian Cheesbrough.
-Josh is Ruth and David Archer's eldest son, and Pip and Ben's brother.
-Growing up, Josh helps his parents out around the farm.
-He also takes part in a spate of graffiti around the village for which he is grounded.
-Josh later partners Neil Carter in a free-range egg business, before he launches his own business buying, renovating, and selling farm vehicles.
+Josh is Ruth and David Archer's elder son, and Pip and Ben's brother.
+Growing up, Josh helped his parents out around the farm.
+He also took part in a spate of graffiti around the village, for which he was grounded.
+Josh later partnered with Neil Carter in a free-range egg business, before launching his own business buying, renovating, and selling farm vehicles.